2025 Legislative Session: Budget Information

 Sustainable outdoor experiences

 The Department is committed to providing sustainable fishing, hunting and wildlife-viewing opportunities throughout the state.
-Included in our request are several projects to ensure hatcheries and public access sites are safe, clean, and effectively support people’s use and enjoyment of natural resources.
+Included in our request are several projects to ensure hatcheries, piers, and public access sites are safe, clean, and effectively support people’s use and enjoyment of natural resources.

 Supporting a strong economy